Architecture Overview

 │ ├── sdk/ # @knowledgepulse/sdk — types, capture, retrieve, scoring, migrations

-├── registry/ # Hono REST API server (in-memory stores, auth, rate limiting)
+├── registry/ # Hono REST API server (PostgreSQL + Redis + memory stores, auth, rate limiting)

 ├── specs/ # codegen.ts, validate-consistency.ts, skill-md-extension.md